Symptoms of Menopause

-The first symptom is typically a change in the pattern of your periods, as well as hot flushes, night sweats, loss of libido, headaches, palpitations, changes in mood such as tiredness, anxiety and depression, urinary tract infections and insomnia.
+The first symptom is typically a change in the pattern of your periods.
+Then there are hot flushes, night sweats, loss of libido.
+Headaches, palpitations, changes in mood such as tiredness, anxiety and depression may also play a part.
+Urinary tract infections and insomnia too.

-Every woman will be affected differently so it’s hard to predict how long the menopause will last and the severity of the symptoms can also vary, depending on lifestyle, overall health and genetics.
+Every woman will be affected differently so it’s hard to predict how long the menopause will last.
+Also the severity of the symptoms can vary, depending on lifestyle, overall health and genetics.

 If you’re on HRT, make sure you visit your GP regularly after you begin treatment to help make sure that your symptoms are being kept under control.